Skip to main content

 When you travel through an air or seaport into the U.S., you may or may not receive an entry stamp in your passport.
 Your admission information will be recorded in your electronic I-94 record.
 Students who come through a land border crossing will receive a paper I-94 card.
 If you receive a paper I-94 card, keep the card stapled in your passport at all times.

-How do I access my electronic I-94 record?
+How do I access my electronic I-94 record when arriving by plane?

-After you arrive in the U.S., you should download and save a copy of your electronic I-94 record from the Customs and Border Protection website.
+After you arrive in the U.S. by air travel, you should download and save a copy of your electronic I-94 record from the Customs and Border Protection website.
 It’s important to check that your electronic travel record is accurate and accessible.
 Keep the I-94 record with your other immigration documents in your electronic files.
 New students will need to submit the “Most Recent I-94” to complete the OISS check-in upon arrival to Northwestern.

 Below is a photo of the section you will need to select on the CBP I-94 website to request your most recent I-94: